 Factories and workshops was moved to Golden Horn area during the city planning at late Ottoman period and such industrial structures discredited this area.
 Well established Jewish and Greek families left this district and moved to Galata district and Bosphorus shores.

 Factories and workshops were demolished during the Republican period and some parks and highways were built near the shore area.
 Although the facade of Balat changed a lot throughout the last 150 years, there are still many restored, beautiful houses.
 Therefore it is often visited by the photography artists.

-Istanbul, or Constantinople, possesses wide Greco-Roman cultural heritage since it served as the capital of Byzantine Empire for over 1000 years.
-Fener (Greek) and Balat (Jewish) neighborhoods are rich in history and very near to renowned Chora Church.
+Istanbul possesses wide Greco-Roman cultural heritage since it served as the capital of Byzantine Empire for over 1000 years.
+Therefore Fener (Greek) and Balat (Jewish) neighborhoods are rich in history.

 Further Recommended Reading:

 - Off The Beaten Path Istanbul Fener Balat

 - Best Places To Take Photos in Istanbul